hello.ml — English frontend let name = "World" def greet(person): return f"Hello, {person}!" for i in range(3): print(greet(name)) class Counter: def __init__(self, start): self.value = start print("Done!")

 PythonCodeGenerator, RuntimeBuiltins,

-ProgramExecutor, and REPL — embed the full execution pipeline.
+ProgramExecutor, REPL, and WATCodeGenerator — embed the full

 The data-driven registry model enables LLM-assisted code translation workflows — generate, validate, and execute multilingual code programmatically.

 Install multilingual in seconds and write your first program in your native tongue.
-All 17 language frontends ship in the same package.
+All 17 language frontends ship in the same package, with optional extras for WASM workflows.